The death of the universe - Renée Hlozek

 In a recent blog post on her own website, TED Fellow and cosmologist Renée Hlozek describes why this is a big day for astrophysics and cosmology.
 We asked her to explain what the excitement is all about.
 Read more on the TED Blog.

-See all the TED-Ed Lessons about earth and space science here.
+See more TED-Ed Lessons about earth and space science here.

 Create and share a new lesson based on this one.